kauri-io/Content/java/manage-accounts.md

 #### 2. Configure recipient account and amount to send

-In the next step, we are just going to configure the amount (in Wei) to send to a recipient account.
+In the next step, we configure the amount (in Wei) to send to a recipient account.

 ```java
 // Recipient account